mifi/lossless-cut/docs/recipes.md

 Here you can find many common use cases that can help you effectivize your workflow. 🏎️

+You can often bind actions to hotkeys to make it faster. ⌨️

 ## Export cut times as YouTube Chapters ▶️

 1. Export with Merge and "Create chapters from merged segments" enabled.